Mathieu-Desrochers/Schemings/documentation/macros/define-service.md

 Subrequests that have not match are passed to the first procedure.
 Matching pairs are compared on the other specified values.
 If anything has changed they are passed to the second procedure.
-Rows that have not match are deleted.
+Rows that have no match are deleted.

 The first procedure must return a row that will be inserted.
 The second one must return a row that will be updated.